link-0402/Instant-Edit/README.md

 # XIV Instant Edit

-XIV Instant Edit lets you instantly send Final Fantasy XIV Penumbra models back and forth between the game and Blender with just a single click.
-Models can be selected either from on-screen resources belonging to your character or through a simplified resource browser for your Penumbra mods.
+Instant Edit is a combination of in-game Dalamud plugin and Blender addon that allows for an easy and instant exchange of game models between the two (.mdl files through Penumbra as well as vanilla assets).

 ## Requirements